-Asian Rural Institute
+Asian Rural Institute (ARI)

 Located in Northern Japan, the Asian Rural Institute (ARI) is an international training ground for grassroots rural leaders.
-Each year we conduct a nine-month Rural Leaders Training Program on Sustainable Agriculture, Community Development, and Leadership.
-Upon completion, program participants, return to their home villages and communities to work side by side with their people, pass on their learning, and promote development from within.
-To date, ARI has trained 1,130 rural leaders from 51 countries throughout Asia, Africa, and the Pacific.
+Each year, they conduct a nine-month Rural Leaders Training Program on sustainable agriculture, community development, and leadership.
+Upon completion, program participants return to their home villages and communities to work alongside their people, pass on their learning, and promote development from within.
+ARI has trained over 1200 rural leaders from 51 Asian, African, and Pacific countries.
+The program’s heart is the concept of ‘foodlife’ – holding significant value in human life and the food that sustains life.
+Their motto is “That We May Live Together”

 ARI Mission Statement: